-- have lots of targeted opportunities for identifying and addressing - misconceptions and scaffolding student learning.
+- are game play.
+Also, since students play the same game for a week, ye have lots of targeted opportunities for identifying and addressing - make tots of targeted opportunities for identifying and a misconceptions and scaffolding student learning.

 Could the games also be used as centers?